Duration: | 1 Hour(s) - 0 Minute(s) |

 - Amatitlan Lake

-DEPARTURE FROM: Guatemala city (La Aurora airport)
+Guatemala City (La Aurora airport)

 The Best Volcanoes to Hike in Guatemala